-- λ The District provided for several families through the annual holiday Adopt-a-Family program. - λ Several community CPR classes were offered during the fiscal year. - λ The firefighters conducted several safety and prevention classes at local elementary schools and provided station tours for many school children. - λ The District launched a Facebook page to work in conjunction with the recently revamped website - λ Additionally, Chief Delfs has completed training for membership in a Type III Incident Management Team which will be utilized at large-scale incidents both in and out of State.
+- § Approximately 150 residents attended the "Breakfast with Santa" event. - § The District provided for dozens of families through the annual holiday Adopt-a-Family program. - § Several community CPR classes were offered during the fiscal year. - § The firefighters conducted several safety and prevention classes at local elementary schools and provided station tours for many school children. - § The firefighters also conducted or participated in special events such as Trunk-or-Treat, Math Night, reading sessions, science experiments, carnivals, mini-musters, field days, fire drills, and even a root beer float party.